patrickacole/xray-view-classifier/README.md

 # Classifier for predicting the orientation of radiographs

+## Install Dependencies
+The code for this repo depends on a couple python libraries that are listed in `requirements.txt`.
+To install them run the following code:
+<pre><code>pip install -r requirements.txt</code></pre>

 ## Sorting views
 For sorting the data the script `sort-directory.py` is given.
 This will accept as a parameter path to the data as a necessary parameter, and gives optional parameters of an output directory, and model path.